Anti-Anxiety Medications Explained

 Posted Nov 25, 2011

-Americans' use of anti-anxiety medications has increased dramatically over the past decade, and while medications can play an important role in the treatment of anxiety disorders, they are not risk free and in some cases, may exacerbate the problem.
+Americans' use of anti-anxiety medications has increased dramatically, and while medications can play an important role in the treatment of anxiety disorders, they are not risk-free and in some cases may exacerbate a problem.
 Nonetheless, because anti-anxiety medications work quickly and involve less effort than psychotherapy, they are a popular choice of treatment among both doctors and patients.
-This may be particularly true in the primary care setting, where anxiety disorders are frequently treated.
+This may be particularly true in the primary-care setting, where anxiety disorders are frequently treated.

+First, a word about therapy.
 Cognitive Behavioral Therapy has been shown to be as effective as medications for anxiety disorders and is considered to be first-line treatment for these conditions.
 The advantage of psychotherapy over medications is that the benefits tend to persist beyond the end of treatment.
-The reason for this is easy to see; recovery achieved in therapy occurs via learning, and when you have learned that something isn't dangerous you don't fear it anymore.
+The reason for this is easy to see: Recovery achieved in therapy occurs via learning, and when you have learned that something isn't dangerous you don't fear it anymore.
 Conversely, when anxiety is treated by using a medication, the recovery often depends on the continued use of that medication.
 Often, the best results are achieved when therapy and medications are combined.

 SSRIs work by increasing the amount of signaling between neurons that use a chemical called serotonin to communicate with each other.
 They are also used to treat depression.
-The currently available SSRIs are Prozac (fluoxetine), Celexa (citalopram), Lexapro (escitalopram), Zoloft (sertraline), Paxil (paroxetine), and Luvox (fluvoxamine).
+Currently available SSRIs include Prozac (fluoxetine), Celexa (citalopram), Lexapro (escitalopram), Zoloft (sertraline), Paxil (paroxetine), and Luvox (fluvoxamine).

-Buspar (buspirone) is a medication that is sometimes used to treat anxiety.
-Like the SSRIs, buspirone works by influencing the neurons which use serotonin to communicate, but unlike the SSRIs which increase the amount of serotonin available to all serotonin receptors, buspirone affects only one specific subtype of serotonin receptor.
-An advantage of this selectivity is that buspirone does not cause the sexual side effects sometimes associated with the SSRIs.
-Like the SSRIs and SNRIs, buspirone may take 4 to 6 weeks to reach maximum efficacy.
+Buspirone.
+Buspar (buspirone) is a medication sometimes used to treat anxiety.
+Like SSRIs, buspirone works by influencing the neurons which use serotonin to communicate, but unlike SSRIs, which increase the amount of serotonin available to all serotonin receptors, buspirone affects only one specific subtype of serotonin receptor.
+An advantage of this selectivity is that buspirone does not cause the sexual side effects sometimes associated with SSRIs.
+Like SSRIs and SNRIs, buspirone may take 4-to-6 weeks to reach maximum efficacy.

-Vistaril (hydroxyzine) is another medication that is sometimes used to treat anxiety.
+Hydroxyzine.
+Vistaril (hydroxyzine) is sometimes used to treat anxiety.
 Like benzodiazepines, hydroxyzine's effects occur quickly.
 Unlike benzodiazepines, hydroxyzine is non-habit forming and does not cause tolerance, withdrawal, or memory impairment.
 The most significant side effect of hydroxyzine is sedation, but this tends to decrease over time.
-The anti-anxiety effects of hydroxyzine are thought to be due to its blocking of the histamine receptor; however, hydroxyzine appears to be more effective for anxiety than other antihistamines (such as Benadryl) and this may be due to its interaction with a subset of serotonin receptors.
+The anti-anxiety effects of hydroxyzine are thought to be due to its blocking of the histamine receptor; however, hydroxyzine appears to be more effective for anxiety than other antihistamines (such as Benadryl); this may be due to its interaction with a subset of serotonin receptors.

-Neurontin (gabapentin) is a medication that is primarily used to treat seizures and nerve pain but is also used with some frequency by psychiatrists to treat anxiety.
-Like hydroxyzine, gabapentin works quickly and is without many of the problems associated with benzodiazepines.
+Gabapentin.
+Neurontin (gabapentin) is primarily used to treat seizures and nerve pain but is also used with some frequency by psychiatrists to treat anxiety.
+Like hydroxyzine, gabapentin works quickly and without many of the problems associated with benzodiazepines.
 However, there may be a withdrawal syndrome associated with gabapentin and some patients experience significant drowsiness.
-Like the SSRIs, gabapentin may also be associated with an increased risk of suicide.
+Like SSRIs, gabapentin may also be associated with an increased risk of suicide.

 Because gabapentin has "gaba" in its name, it is often mistakenly believed to directly affect neurons that use a chemical called GABA to communicate with one another (which is how benzodiazepines work).
 The exact mechanism by which gabapentin achieves its effects is unknown but may involve binding to a cellular structure that moves calcium across the cell membrane.

-This is not a complete list of the medications used to treat anxiety and a psychiatrist may opt to use something else depending on the specific circumstances.
-Furthermore, some of the medications listed above do not have an FDA indication for an anxiety disorder but are included here because they are frequently used off-label for this purpose.
+This is not a complete list of the medications used to treat anxiety, and a psychiatrist may opt to use something else depending on the specific circumstances.
+Further, some medications listed above do not have an FDA indication for anxiety disorder but are included here because they are frequently used off-label for this purpose.
 Given the large number of medications that are used for anxiety and their sometimes serious side effects, it is important that these medications be used only under the care of a physician.
-Furthermore, the long-term efficacy and minimal side effects of cognitive behavioral therapy make it an excellent treatment for anxiety disorders and it should always be a consideration regardless of whether medications are used.
+Further, the long-term efficacy and minimal side effects of cognitive behavioral therapy make it an excellent treatment for anxiety disorders and it should always be a consideration regardless of whether medications are used.